KarnbirKhera/CUDA-Vector-Addition/README.md

 The in-efficiency lies where the DRAM's single row buffer does not allow the full strength of parallel programming to shine, and this is where the L2 cache comes in.
 The way the L2 cache works is the following:

+> Note from future self:
+> Each memory bank in the DRAM has its own row buffer, not a single row buffer for the entire DRAM.

 - SM One: Writes to L2 cache with a single value, targeted at memory sector A in the DRAM
 - SM Two: Writes to L2 cache with a single value, targeted at memory sector B in the DRAM
 - SM One: Writes to L2 cache with a single value, targeted at memory sector A in the DRAM